TROPICAL RAT MITE IDENTIFICATION

 The life cycle of the tropical rat mite includes 5 developmental stages: egg, larva, protonymph, deutonymph, and adult.
 The adult mite emerges from the second nymphal stage at 68 -72 F, mates, and engorges within three days.
 Larvae feed and drop from the host within two days, molting to the second nymphal stage in one more day.
 The entire life cycle takes as little as 11–13 days under optimum environmental conditions; however, protonymphs can survive for 43 days and adults for up 63 days without a blood meal.
 Female mites reach a size between 0.75 and 1.40 mm, males are a little smaller.

 TROPICAL RAT MITE THREATS

 Tropical rat mites often become a serious problem where rat eradication programs are underway, for then they must attack humans and other animals to survive.
 Additionally, this mite is known to attack people, even when rats are abundant.
-Tropical rat mites are sometimes found in stores, restaurants, theatres and other buildings.
-The mites usually feed at night or in semi-darkness and retreat to cracks, crevices and other dark places until their next meal.
+Tropical rat mites are sometimes found in stores, restaurants, theatres, and other buildings.
+The mites usually feed at night or in semi-darkness and retreat to cracks, crevices, and other dark places until their next meal.
 These mites tend to accumulate in walls, particularly where there is a source of heat.
-For this reason, they will often be found near various heat sources such as hot water pipes, stoves, etc. Tropical rat mites bites may produce irritation and sometimes a painful dermatitis that continues for two or three days.
+For this reason, they will often be found near various heat sources such as hot water pipes, stoves, etc. Tropical rat mites bites may produce irritation and sometimes painful dermatitis that continues for two or three days.
 Itching, often severe, is a principal complaint.
 Both the nymphs and adults may attack humans, but the nymphs appear to be the most troublesome.